Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Reattach the electrical socket and rubber hose firmly to the new pump using the radiator clip.
 Ensure the filter or sock is attached firmly to the bottom of the pump.

 Angle the fuel gauge sender float ball, pump and return hose back into the tank.
-Again, take your time with this and be careful not to knock the sock/filter off (if you do, it can be retrieved with kitchen tongs or a flexibile grabber tool).
+Again, take your time with this and be careful not to knock the sock/filter off (if you do, it can be retrieved with kitchen tongs or a flexible grabber tool).
 Some people loop string around the filter to hold it in place and remove it later.

 Reattach the fuel lines and power socket.
 At this point try starting the car to check if the pump is working and that there are no leaks from the hoses.